Indian handicrafts manufacturers, exporters, artisans, tribal art, village crafts information |

 |

 Most Indian handicrafts are made using natural materials such as clay, metal, wood, natural straws, shells, bone, hide, and rubber.
 Each creation represents a special connection between the artist of that period and the user who appreciates the craft.
 An artisan develops the craft step by step, carefully shaping it until completion.
 With every touch, the artisan leaves a personal impression, making each item a beautiful testament to handmade artistry.
-The crafts developed in India are collectively known as Indian handicrafts.
-Nowadays, people are customizing these traditional products by blending modern designs with Indian techniques of craftsmanship.
-As a result, we see a variety of creative, contemporary designs enriched with Indian flavor.
-Indian crafts also carry a unique identity based on their region of origin.
-Each state has its own distinctive style of craft, often influenced by the availability of local natural materials, cultural heritage, or ancestral skills passed down through generations. |

 |